hashicorp/katakoda/terraform-sentinel/extracredit.md

 Functions allow you to create reusable code within your policies.
 Sentinel has several built-in functions, like `print`; however, you can also create your own custom functions.

 Instead of hard-coding a specific resource, you will create a function to find resources based on the type you define.

+The function you will create in this section will replace the `s3_buckets` filter with a function to search for any resource you define and then call that function in other policies.

 Create a new file `terraform-sentinel/modules/find_resources.sentinel`{{open}}.
 Paste the function below.